 Life Income: Here, you will receive a guaranteed income for the rest of your life.
-The amount of the income would depend on how much was specified in the benefits, your gender, and age when the policy holder passed away.
+The amount of the income would depend on how much was specified in the benefits, your gender, and your age when the policyholder passed away.

 Specified Provision: This is where the life insurance company will pay you the benefit on a predetermined time and schedule.
-This includes both the principle and the interest.
+This includes both the principal and the interest.

-Interest Option: The insurance company will hold onto the proceeds and pays you the interest.
-This means that the totality of the death benefit remains intact and will be designated to another or beneficiary when you pass away.
+Interest Option: The insurance company will hold onto the proceeds and pay you the interest.
+This means that the totality of the death benefit remains intact and will be designated to another beneficiary when you pass away.

 By having everything in order, you can hasten the process of getting your claim returned.
 You should try to work with the claims representative either directly or through your insurance agent.